cbuchart/operating_systems_lectures/src/AssistanceBots/README.md

 - All commands will be valid, so do not expect ill-formed lines.
 - Every note will have no more than 10 million characters.
 - Every command ends with an EOL (end-of-line).
+- Each test file will have no more than 100 notes.

 For example, the following input will create several notes (one private), search for tag `tecnun`, list the notes on `2021/10/21`, and search for tag `course`: